swo/16s-book/manuscript/sec03.md

 Merging is the most complex part of the pre-OTU-calling steps.
 Merging requires you to:

--   Find the “best” position for merging.
-Evern in amplicon sequencing, there are insertions and deletions in the 16S variable regions, so we can’t be sure that all merged reads will be the exactly the same length.
+-   Find the "best" position for merging.
+Evern in amplicon sequencing, there are insertions and deletions in the 16S variable regions, so we can't be sure that all merged reads will be the exactly the same length.

--   Decide if the “best” position is good enough.
-If you have two reads that don’t overlap at all, should you even include it in the downstream analysis?[^5] How good is good enough?
+-   Decide if the "best" position is good enough.
+If you have two reads that don't overlap at all, should you even include it in the downstream analysis?[^5] How good is good enough?

 -   Compute the quality of the nucleotides in the merged read using the qualities in the original reads.
 This requires some basic Bayesian statistics.
-It’s not super-hard, but it was hard enough to be the subject of a 2010 Alm Lab paper.
+It's not super-hard, but it was hard enough to be the subject of a 2010 Alm Lab paper.

 ### Demultiplexing